grrr-amsterdam/s3-image-scaler/README.md

 - `SCALED_FOLDER`: the root folder in which your scaled images are stored.
 Should correspond to your `KeyPrefixEquals` below in the bucket's Redirect rules.
 - `DEPLOYMENT_BUCKET`: the bucket to hold your Serverless deploys.
 Required when deploying using Serverless.
 - `AWS_REGION`: the region to deploy the Lambda function to.
 Required when deploying using Serverless.
+- `SERVERLESS_ROLE`: the role assumed by the Lambda function.

 ### Deploy